zqy0126/zqy0126.github.io/README.md

-This is the source code to Zhaoxuan Tan's public academic website: https://zhaoxuan.info/ and https://tamsiuhin.github.io.
+This is the source code to Qingyue Zhang's public academic website: https://jian72.github.io/.
 The template is adapted from Jon Barron's website: https://jonbarron.info/.
 Thanks Jon for this great work😆!